pedroCabraAcela/Scrapping-Colombian-Macrodata/README.md

 	>:pushpin: **ETB:** ETB

 - **example_scrapping_macro.R:**
-An example of the usage of these functions on a simple prediction model of 2019's monthly inflation rate. :black_nib:.
+An example of the usage of these functions on a simple prediction model of 2019's monthly inflation rate :black_nib:.